-The format of the output file you are creating.

-vari ant A modifier that creates a variant of the specified $format$.
-This is the same modifier as given after the $-Y$ or $-y$ option. file ename The name of the output file.
-If no filename is specified, the output file will be given the same name as a previously specified output file, or the name given in a -0 option, with the default extension for the format.
-(Typically you would want all output files specified using the -0 option to have the same filename.)
+Parameters format The format of the output file you are creating. variant A modifier that creates a variant of the specified format .
+This is the same modifier as given after the $-Y$ or $-y$ option. filename The name of the output file.
+If no filename is specified, the output file will be given the same name as a previously specified output file, or the name given in a $-\circ$ option, with the default extension for the format.
+(Typically you would want all output files specified using the $-\circ$ option to have the same filename.)
 If filename begins with a . (a period), it will be used as the filename extension and the name of the file will be as if no name was specified.
-Description Use this option to create one or more output files, possibly with in a variant of the specified output format.
+Description - o create one or more output files, possibly with in a variant of the format.
 Any number of -0 command line options can be specified.
-Example -Omc -Oin -Odebug=foo -Omotorola=.s99 -Ointel-extended,1=abs.x -Oelf,as=\MyElfCode\myApp.elf This This will result in: • or • one output file named foo.dbg, using the UBROF format • or ne output file named foo.s99, using the MOTOROLA format • one output file named abs.x, using the INTEL-EXTENDED format just as if -Y1 had also been specified • named myApp.elf created in the overlying directory MyElfCode, format just as if -yas had also been specified -o, o confi r -y options. ced by using -0 will be in addition to those produced by using the $-F$, This means that extra output files can be added to the linker despite that this feature is not supported in the IAR Embedded IDE- -only one ou cified-or its corresponding option in the IAR Embedded Workbench tput file is generated, using the UBROF format and selecting special odules for IAR C-SPY.
-See also - o , pa age 60, and O utput format variants, page 81. option is relat edded Workbe ted to the Extra output options in the linker category in the IAR ench IDE.
+Example -Odebug=foo -Omotorola=.s99 -Ointel-extended,1=abs.x -Oelf,as=\MyElfCode\myApp.elf This will result in: • one output file named foo.dbg, using the UBROF format • one output file named foo.s99, using the MOTOROLA format • one output file had also been named abs.x, using the INTEL-EXTENDED format just as if -Y1 specified named myApp.elf created in the overlying directory MyElfCode, format just as if -yas had also been specified -o, or -y options. aced by using -0 will be in addition to those produced by using the $-F$, .
+This means that extra output files can be added to the linker despite that this feature is not supported in the IAR Embedded IDE-only one ou ccified-or its corresponding option in the IAR Embedded Workbench utput file is generated, using the UBROF format and selecting special odules for IAR C-SPY.
+See also -o , page 68, and C Dutput format variants, page 90. × This option is rela Embedded Workt ated to the Extra output options in the linker category in the IAR bench IDE.